Do Popcorn Ceilings Have Asbestos?

 How to Remove Asbestos Popcorn Ceilings

-If you decide to have your asbestos popcorn ceiling removed, make sure to hire someone who will take proper precautions and follow the safety guidelines set by the U.S. Environmental Protection Agency (EPA).
+If you decide to have your asbestos popcorn ceiling removed, make sure to hire someone who will take proper precautions and follow the safety guidelines set by the EPA.

 A professional asbestos removal specialist will take these protective steps: